 How to use AWS Secret Manager

-You have complete control over them.
-Once encrypted, you can retrieve these secrets through a publicly accessible VPC endpoint specific to your organization.
+You control access to your secrets.
+Once encrypted, you can retrieve them through a VPC endpoint specific to your organization.

-Secrets Manager also delivers client-side caching libraries to cache your secrets locally and securely, so the application is not impacted by transient and network issues.
-Also, the Secret Manager complies with HIPAA, PCI, and ISO.
+Secrets Manager provides client-side caching libraries for Java and JDBC.
+These cache secrets locally so your application stays stable during network issues.
+Secrets Manager complies with HIPAA, PCI, and ISO standards.

 Resource-Based Policies

-Resource-based policies act as another mechanism to control access to your secrets.
-A great example would be cross-account access.
-So, for example, let’s consider this scenario where a business partner needs SSH access to an EC2 instance to help troubleshoot.
-We could email them the private key, but we wouldn’t control it.
-On the other hand, we could store that key in the Secrets Manager and attach a resource-based policy that allows a role in the business partner account to retrieve the Secret, and then when the task is over, we can rotate our SSH key.
+Resource-based policies control access from outside your account.
+A practical example: a business partner needs SSH access to an EC2 instance.
+You could email them the private key, but then you lose control.
+Instead, store the key in Secrets Manager and attach a resource-based policy allowing a role in their account to retrieve it.
+When the work is done, rotate the SSH key.

 Tag-Based Access